tbensky/labview_usb4000/README.md

 * The NI Package Manager wouldn't do it, as it needed some dependent package (labview-ng-driver), which is impossible to find.

-* You have to navigate to the STS driver, and install it manually.
+* You have to navigate to the STS driver (that is, the actual file for it), and install it manually.
     * In Windows 10, you can try going to the "Update Driver" button for the Ocean Optics device.
-Navigate so you can tell it you 'have a disk' (as in a driver disk).
-This didn't work for me, as it claimed it wasn't a appropriate driver.
+Navigate so you can tell it you 'have a disk' (as in a driver disk), and point it to the STS file.
+This didn't work for me, as Windows claimed it wasn't a appropriate driver.
     * I had to navigate to the STS driver .INF file directly and right click on it, then select the `install` option.
     * Windows may complain the driver isn't digitally signed.
 To get around this, restart the computer while holding down the [Shift] key.
 Under the 'troubleshooting' option, select 'Start up options' and #7 will disable this digital